 Well-balanced, easygoing, non-demanding, calm, and realistic in demands for love and affection.

 Phlegmatics shy away from deep relationships.
 They tend to observe only, rarely are they self-sacrificing, unemotional, and inexpressive.
 Verbal defenses are used to protect the low energy supply regarding personal affection.

-Learn in-depth who you are and why you think and behave as you do.
+Learn in-depth why you think and behave as you do.
 This knowledge and understanding are essential in surface acquittances and more so in intimate relationships.

-Individual spiritual temperament profile and life coaching available.
+Individual spiritual temperament profiles and life coaching are available.